Kitware/CMake/Help/command/target_compile_options.rst

 whether ``BEFORE`` will be ignored in certain cases.

-The ``INTERFACE``, ``PUBLIC`` and ``PRIVATE`` keywords are required to specify the :ref:`scope <Target Usage Requirements>` of the following arguments.
+The ``INTERFACE``, ``PUBLIC`` and ``PRIVATE`` keywords are required to specify the :ref:`scope <Target Command Scope>` of the following arguments.
 ``PRIVATE`` and ``PUBLIC`` items will populate the :prop_tgt:`COMPILE_OPTIONS` property of ``<target>``.  ``PUBLIC`` and ``INTERFACE`` items will populate the :prop_tgt:`INTERFACE_COMPILE_OPTIONS` property of ``<target>``.